 - 7-Zip: This tool allows target file encryption instead of full-disk encryption.
 It is free and open-source and uses the secure AES-256 bit encryption algorithm.

 - AxCrypt: It is an open-source file encryption tool that uses AES encryption to encrypt specific files or a group of files altogether.
 It allows auto-decryption after a particular period.

-Although most of these third-party tools are somewhat reliable, if you want to stray from this list and choose any other software, it’s all up to you.
+Although most of these third-party tools are somewhat reliable, it’s up to you if you want to stray from this list and choose any other software.
 However, be sure to do your research before opting for any third-party tool.

 Encryption is, so far, one of the most secure forms of storing your data.
 Since windows are specifically known to be vulnerable to hack attacks and malware attacks, it is best to ensure security and privacy through reliable encryption.